 Don’t make assumptions on what a piece of page data in isolation might mean.
 As outlined above, other than bounce rates, most metrics could be positive or negative depending on the context.

 My standard disclaimer with quantitative data applies: it doesn’t tell you ‘why’ something is occurring.
-Always investigate further with qualitative evidence such as heatmaps, session recordings, and remote user tests, to build a more complete picture.
+Always investigate further with qualitative evidence such as heatmaps, session recordings, and remote user tests, in the correct order to build a more complete picture.

-As mentioned above, I'd recommend Google Analytics (free) for gathering this data, because it's free and hugely popular around the world (so you'll be able to compare your stats across different sites and find plenty of help guides).
-If you're tracking something that isn't based on page views, such as a native app, then a lot of the above metrics won’t apply.
+As mentioned above, I'd recommend Google Analytics (free) for gathering this data, because it's comprehensive, free, and hugely popular around the world (so you'll be able to compare your stats across different sites and find plenty of help guides).
+If you're tracking a product where individual page views aren't so important, then a lot of the above metrics won’t apply and you might want something more event-based like MixPanel.
+Beyond this there are plenty of other paid analytics apps out there with similar feature sets.

 Once your tracking is setup, checking the data for a page takes only minutes.
 If you regularly track the same few stats then I recommend pulling it into a dashboard.